JoseFilipeFerreira/thonkbar/README.md

 If the path to the command to be executed starts with `script/` the bar will look at the folder `~/.config/thonkbar/scripts`

-Scripts used can output up to 3 lines each time it is run:
+Scripts used can output up to 3 lines:

 * text on the block
 * text colour (#RRGGBB)